Product number: R833

 Specifications and resources

-Panel: High quality ABS.
+Panel: High quality Aluminium.

 Controls: Operating parameters may be varied by manual adjustment of the evaporator and condenser water control valves, and selecting the air or water source evaporator by panel mounted switch.